Ukraine crisis highlights NATO defence spending problem - Hagel

 Spending imbalances among the NATO partners has been a longstanding complaint of U.S. defence secretaries.

-Three years ago, then-Defence Secretary Robert Gates used his final speech in Europe as Pentagon chief to warn that NATO members risked "collective military irrelevance" unless they bore more of the burden and boosted military spending.
+Three years ago, then-Defense Secretary Robert Gates used his final speech in Europe as Pentagon chief to deliver a parting shot at the allies, saying the NATO members risked "collective military irrelevance" unless they bore more of the burden and boosted military spending.

 His remarks came in the context of the Western-backed 2011 ouster of Libyan dictator Muammar Gaddafi's government, which exposed a number of weaknesses among the European partners' militaries, such as a lack of intelligence and reconnaissance aircraft and specialists needed to identify bombing targets.

-(Additional reporting by Susan Heavey; Editing by Bill Trott and Paul Simao)
+(Reporting by David Alexander and Susan Heavey; Editing by Bill Trott and Paul Simao)